Thaísa Daher de Menezes

-Thaísa Daher de Menezes, also known as Thaísa Menezes or Thaísa Daher, is a professional volleyball player from Brazil.
-She won back-to-back gold medals at the Olympics in 2008 and 2012.
-She has won numerous Best Spiker and Best Blocker Awards and is often singled out as one of the greatest Brazilian players of all time.
+Thaísa Daher de Menezes ([taˈizɐ daˈɛʁ dʒi meˈnezis]; born 15 May 1987) is a Brazilian professional volleyball player.
+She won back-to-back gold medals at the 2008 and 2012 Summer Olympics.
+She has won numerous Best Spiker and Best Blocker Awards, and is often singled out as one of the greatest Brazilian players of all time.

 Biography

-Thaísa was born in the Campo Grande district, located in the western part of Rio de Janeiro.
-Her father is a serviceman Domingos de Menezes and her mother Monica Daher is a descendant of immigrants from Lebanon.
+Menezes was born in the Campo Grande district, located in the western part of Rio de Janeiro.
+Her father is former serviceman Domingos de Menezes and her mother, Monica Daher, is a descendant of immigrants from Lebanon.
 Until the age of 13, Thaísa was engaged in swimming, but then, following the example of her brother Tiago, she switched to volleyball.

 A year later, she was accepted into the youth team of the Tizhuk club, where Julio Cugna, one of the best mentors for working with young athletes, became her coach.
-In 2002, Thaísa was invited to the Minas team (Belo Horizonte)- one of the strongest in Brazil, with which she won her first club level medal that same season, becoming the silver medalist of the Brazilian championship.
-In the same 2002 (at the age of 15), Thaísa made her debut in two teams of her country at once - youth and junior, becoming the champion of two championships of South America with them.
+In 2002, Menezes was invited to the Minas team (Belo Horizonte)- one of the strongest in Brazil, with which she won her first club level medal that same season, becoming the silver medalist of the Brazilian championship.
+In the same 2002 (at the age of 15), Menezes made her debut in two teams of her country at once, youth and junior, becoming the champion of two championships of South America with them.
 A year later, the volleyball player became the world champion both among youth teams and among juniors.

 Career

 Menezes was part of the Brazilian team that won the gold medal at the 2008 Summer Olympics.

-Menezes won the silver medal with Sollys Osasco at the 2010 FIVB World Club Championship.
+Menezes won a silver medal with Sollys Osasco at the 2010 FIVB World Club Championship.
 She also earned the Best Spiker award.

-At the 2011 Pan-American Cup, Menezes was given the Best Blocker award, and also won the gold medal with her national team.
+At the 2011 Pan-American Cup, Menezes was given the Best Blocker award, and also won a gold medal with her national team.

-Menezes was part of the national team who won the gold medal at the 2011 Pan American Games held in Guadalajara, Mexico.
+Menezes was part of the national team who won a gold medal at the 2011 Pan American Games held in Guadalajara, Mexico.

-In the 2012 FIVB World Grand Prix, Menezes won the silver medal with her national team and the individual award of Best Blocker.
+In the 2012 FIVB World Grand Prix, Menezes won a silver medal with her national team and the individual award of Best Blocker.

-Menezes was part of the national team which won the gold medal at the 2012 Olympic Games held in London, UK.
+Menezes was part of the national team which won a gold medal at the 2012 Olympic Games held in London, UK.

-Playing with Sollys Nestlé Osasco, Menezes won the gold medal and the Best Spiker award in the 2012 FIVB Club World Championship held in Doha, Qatar.
+Playing with Sollys Nestlé Osasco, Menezes won a gold medal and the Best Spiker award in the 2012 FIVB Club World Championship held in Doha, Qatar.

-Menezes claimed the silver medal in the 2014 FIVB Club World Championship, playing with Molico Osasco, when her team lost 0–3 to the Russian Dinamo Kazan the championship match.
-She was named among the championship Best Team as Best Middle Blocker.
+Menezes claimed the silver medal in the 2014 FIVB Club World Championship, playing with Molico Osasco, where her team lost 0–3 to the Russian Dinamo Kazan the championship match.
+She was named Best Team as Best Middle Blocker at the championship.

-Menezes played with her national team, winning the bronze at the 2014 World Championship when her team defeated Italy 3–2 in the bronze medal match.
+Menezes played with her national team, winning a bronze medal at the 2014 World Championship when her team defeated Italy 3–2 in the bronze medal match.